-Generally, is your selling price is going to be somewhere between two to four times your cost of supplies.
+Generally, your selling price is going to be somewhere between two to four times your cost of supplies.

 You can also check other retailers to see if you’re in the right ballpark, but remember cheaper doesn’t always equal more sales.

 Check with your locality to see if you need to collecting and remitting sales tax.
 You’ll also want to set aside a portion of your profit for taxes.
 This is one area where you will want to consult your accountant!